SttApollo/coaching-program-automation/docs/governance.md

 # Governance, Security & Ethics

-System governance document for the StillPoint Session Scheduler.
 Documents how data is handled, how access is controlled, where AI is used and how it is overseen, and how the system is operated and maintained responsibly.

 ---